10 Best Herbal Creams For Cough

 glycyrrhiza glabra cream

-Glycyrrhiza glabra, commonly known as licorice root, is a traditional herb widely used in herbal medicine for its soothing properties.
+Glycyrrhiza glabra, commonly known as licorice root, is widely used in herbal medicine for its soothing properties, and it is often incorporated into herbal creams for cough relief.